Vision Correction with Ortho-k

-Deciding upon the right course of treatment for refractive errors can depend on several factors such as age, your lifestyle and daily activities, eye health, and overall physical health.
-Our Myopia Management Experts will conduct a thorough eye exam and discuss your and your family’s medical history to get a complete picture of your vision needs.
+Deciding upon the right course of treatment for refractive errors can depend on several factors such as age, your lifestyle and daily activities, eye health and overall physical health.
+Dr. David Mark will conduct a thorough eye exam and discuss your and your family’s medical history to get a complete picture of your vision needs.

 The Benefits Of Vision Correction Without Surgery

 When eye surgery is performed and the corneal tissue – or the cornea itself – is repaired or reshaped, it is generally permanent.
 Surgical procedures are matters of a serious nature and are often the last resort, when all other vision correction options have been exhausted.
 That’s why most doctors recommend non-surgical treatment methods first, the most common being Ortho-k lenses.

 Some of the benefits of Ortho-k vision correction include:

 - Less invasive: surgery is an invasive procedure that involves corneal incisions, whereas non-surgical corrective treatments are less intense with lower risks

 - Not permanent: so it’s easier to try different treatment methods to find which ones work for your needs

 - Limited Guarantee: LASIK has limited guarantees for how many years you’ll enjoy 20/20 vision.
 Whether you have 1 year or 10 years is completely up to your eyes.
 Orthokeratology, however, provides guaranteed 20/20 vision or better as long as you wear the lenses.